There are two different approaches you can take when applying for and receiving a “C” variance from your municipal

 The law in NJ requires evidence (aka proofs) of entitlement to variance relief.
 The term “hardship” is a “huge” legal term in zoning law, especially when seeking what is known as a “C” variance.
 A “C” variance requires you will suffer a “hardship” if you are not granted the variance.
 This hardship must relate strictly to the physical or topographic features of the property and cannot relate to any personal or financial hardship that you will suffer.

 Hardship as it relates to a piece of property can be shown from its:

 - Narrowness, shallowness, or irregular shape; or

 - An exceptional topographic condition(s); or

 An additional criteria to be established by an applicant to allow for a C (1) variance to be granted.
-This criteria is known as the “negative criteria”.
+This criteria are known as the “negative criteria”.
 The negative criteria” involves showing first, that the variance can be granted without causing substantial detriment to the public good and second, that the granting of a variance will not substantially impair the intent and purpose of the municipal zoning plan and ordinance.
 These two requirements must be shown not just for a c (1) variance, but for all “C” and “D” variances.

 - The variance is needed for a specific piece of property;